US had intelligence of Ukrainian plan to attack Nord Stream pipeline - Washington Post

 The CIA learned last June, through a European spy agency, that a six-person team of Ukrainian special operations forces intended to blow up the Russia-to-Germany natural gas project, the newspaper reported.

+The blasts occurred in the economic zones of Sweden and Denmark.
+Both countries say the explosions were deliberate, but have yet to determine who was responsible.
+The two countries as well as Germany are investigating the incident.

+Washington and NATO called the incident "an act of sabotage."
+Moscow blamed the West.
+Neither side has provided evidence for who committed the attacks.

-(Reporting by Kanishka Singh and Rami Ayyub in Washington; Editing by Doina Chiacu)
+(Reporting by Kanishka Singh and Rami Ayyub in Washington; Editing by Doina Chiacu and Jon Boyle)

 ((Kanishka.Singh@thomsonreuters.com; +12024508248;))